J. Edgar Hoover Building: Artwork

-Decay and potential replacement
+Public access

 The FBI immediately closed the second-story pedestrian observation deck for security reasons when the building opened in 1975.
 It has not been reopened to the public since.
 The agency suspended public tours of the J. Edgar Hoover Building in the wake of the September 11 attacks.
 The tours remained suspended as of April 3, 2019.

+Renovate or replace

 Structural problems with the J. Edgar Hoover Building became apparent around 2001.
 That year, an engineering consultant found that the building was deteriorating due to deferred maintenance and because many building systems (HVAC, elevators, etc.) were nearing the end of their life-cycle.
 The consultant rated the building as in "poor condition" and said it was not at an "industry-acceptable level".

 Additional studies of the building were made over the next several years.
 In 2005, a real estate consultant reported that the FBI's scattered workforce (then housed in the Hoover building and 16 other leased sites throughout the D.C. metropolitan area) and the Hoover building's inefficient interior layout were creating workforce inefficiencies for the FBI.
 Security upgrades, building systems replacements, and other renovations were suggested.
 At this time, GSA estimated that it would take three years to develop a replacement headquarters and identify a site, and another three years for design, construction, and move-in.
 The FBI began studying the costs and logistics of moving its headquarters later that year.

 In 2006, GSA estimated the costs of renovating the Hoover Building at between $850 million to $1.1 billion.
 Additional problems also became apparent that same year.
 A piece of the concrete façade came loose and fell onto the sidewalk on busy Pennsylvania Avenue NW.
 A contractor was hired to remove loose concrete from the exterior.
 Construction netting was hung around the upper floors to prevent additional pieces of concrete from crashing to the ground.
 The total cost of the concrete removal and safety netting installation was $5.9 million.
 In 2007, an architectural design and planning consultant reported that the cost of these renovations and the disruption to FBI work and staff were not justifiable.
 The consultant recommended building a new FBI headquarters.

 In 2008, a real estate appraisal firm was hired by GSA to further evaluate the J. Edgar Hoover building.
 The firm rated the construction of the building as average and the condition of the building below average.
 The consultant also said the Hoover building was inferior in both design and construction in comparison to other office buildings built at the same time.
 The appraiser also said that even if GSA made all $660 million in identified urgent renovations, the J. Edgar Hoover Building would still not be classified as "Class A" office space.